naushad2403/personal-site/src/data/about.md

 # Intro

-I am a software engineer at [Mobile Programming](https://www.mobileprogramming.com/) where I build REST API to store and analyse Adidas business data quickly, accurately, and at scale.
+I am a software engineer at [Mobile Programming](https://www.mobileprogramming.com/).
+I have been outsourced to [Eclerx](https://eclerx.com/) where I build Backend application to store and analyse Adidas business data accurately and quickly.
+My primary job is to optimise the architecture design and  DB queries to reduce the response time.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.
+At Eclerx, I have learned how to build backend application, teams, manage people, develop relationships with team,with technologies like [NodeJS](https://nodejs.org/en/), [ReactJS](https://reactjs.org/).
+I primarily work as a Backend engineer but have broad experience across Market360 Adidas stack.

 # Some history

-- My parents put a computer in my bedroom in 1993 when I was 3.
-It was an old Tandy that ran MS-DOS.
-My favorite games were Street Rod 2, Wolfenstein 3D, and Tom and Jerry.
-It had a mechanical keyboard and a turbo button.
-To this day, I still don't know what pressing the turbo button really did.

-- We subscribed to AOL in 1995.
-I still remember installing it from a floppy disk onto our brand new Packard Bell.
-It took years for me to send my first email.

-- In the summer of 1996, my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
-I might have endangered her business by using her computer too much.

-- At 7, I discovered the mini-games hidden in Microsoft Office.
-I also beat Minesweeper on expert for the first time.

-- At 8, my parents bought me a Sony Mavica MVC-FD71 digital camera after I stole their SLR one too many times.
-It could fit 10 images to a floppy disk at a 0.3MP resolution.
-I still have it and it still works.
-I've been taking photographs ever since, now with a Nikon D750, D800, and occasionally with a Mamiya 6II.

-- At 10, I built my first website with Microsoft FrontPage on our Pentium III [Gateway](https://en.wikipedia.org/wiki/Gateway,_Inc.).
-My website was terrible.

-- I was 11 when I built my first [Tesla Coil](https://en.wikipedia.org/wiki/Tesla_coil) (without the permission of my parents).
-Over the next few years, I built several more including one of the first audio modulated coils and one of the first DRSSTCs.

-- When I was 12, I set the all-time high record at my local laser tag facility by reverse engineering the charging station and weapon protocols with a photo-resistor, micro-cassette recorder, and a lot of patience.
-I was unstoppable.

-- At 13, I went to space camp and fell in love.
-I went back two more times and promised myself that I'd work in space.
-I've since helped build three generations of satellites and have contributed to two more.

-- At 14, I was almost expelled for finding a backdoor into my high school's file server and telling everyone but the faculty members about it.
-Later that year, I figured out how to turn off the internet firewall by editing system registry keys.
-I anonymously shared my work months later.

-- At 16, I participated in a foreign exchange program in Dortmund, Germany.
-Since then, I've gone back almost every year.

-- 14 - 17, I played a lot of video games.
-My favorites included Counter Strike Source, Command and Conquer 3, Halo 2, and Age of Empires II.

-- At 18, In the summer before college, my friends and I started playing [Muggle Quidditch](https://en.wikipedia.org/wiki/Quidditch_(sport)).
-We went on to start over 8 teams in the [International Quidditch Association](https://en.wikipedia.org/wiki/International_Quidditch_Association) including the [Buffalo Quidditch Society](https://www.facebook.com/buffaloquidditch/).
-At our height, we were ranked third in the IQA.
-Although I don't play anymore, you can still see pictures of me holding a broom while wearing a chess camp t-shirt on facebook.

-- At 19, I took my first graduate course and published my first academic paper.

-- At 20, I co-authored a grant to build a satellite and managed a 60+ person team for the next two years.
-You can read more about that [here](https://ubnl.space/glados/).

-Ask me in person for other stories that I'm afraid to share with the internet.
+- My parents and I were not much aware about Computer science even when I was 18, As per my friends computer science engineering was something which could make richer as Mark zukerberg so I was successful in convincing by family to get me admitted into 4 years course of computer science engineering.

+- When I was 21, I completed my graduation and got an internship role in [Chicmic](https://www.chicmic.in/).
+I worked   with Javascript and c++ with gaming engines [Cocos](https://www.cocos.com/) [Unity](https://unity.com/) for the first 6 month of my internship where I worked on many interesting games [Ludo Game](https://play.google.com/store/apps/details?id=com.nazara.chicmic.ludo&hl=en_IN&gl=US), [The humble miner](https://play.google.com/store/apps/details?id=com.thehumbleminer.game&hl=en_IN&gl=US) [Witchland bubble shooter](https://play.google.com/store/apps/details?id=com.qwertygames.witchland&hl=en_IN&gl=US).

 # I like